lala002-brin/BRIN_ComChem_workshop/Day-2/Readme.md

 or, alternatively:

-2. **Upload a Folder**: if you want to copy a folder, make sure that the "workshop_yasara" directory exists on the HPC.
+2. **Upload a Folder**: if you want to copy a folder, make sure that the `workshop_yasara` directory exists on the HPC.
 If it hasn’t been created yet, you can create the directory while copying the folder using this command:

     For Linux:
    ```